-After a successful career in Spain, Rosario Ancer and her Vancouverite husband, guitarist Victor Kolstee, moved to Vancouver in 1989.
-They co-founded their school Centro Flamenco, Vancouver International Flamenco Festival, Rosario Ancer Flamenco Arts Society (Flamenco Rosario), and its Professional Training Program.
-As an interpreter of flamenco, Rosario is most interested in continuing the growth of the art form rather than simply reiterating its past – exploring new possibilities by crossing boundaries of both history and culture.
+After a successful career in Spain Rosario Ancer and her Vancouverite husband guitarist Victor Kolstee moved to Vancouver in 1989, where they co-funded their school Centro Flamenco, the Vancouver International Flamenco Festival, The Flamenco Rosario Arts Society (Flamenco Rosario) and its Professional Training Program.
+As an interpreter of flamenco, Rosario is more interested in the continuing growth of the art form than in simply reiterating its past, exploring new possibilities by crossing boundaries of both history and culture.

-Rosario’s open-ended collaborations and experimentation that intercross non-traditional choreographic work with visual arts, computer programming, music composition, and lighting and stage design are a clear proof of her risk-taking artistic spirit – her dedication to flamenco dance innovation outside of traditional flamenco scenography.
-Her vision has opened an entirely new dimension of flamenco storytelling that demonstrates the tremendous multidisciplinary potential of contemporary flamenco in contrast to stereotypical perceptions.
+Her open-ended collaborations and experimentation intercrossing nontraditional choreographic work with visual arts, computer programming, music composition, lighting and stage design, are clear prove of Rosario’s risk taking artistic spirit and dedication to flamenco dance innovation outside flamenco’s traditional scenography, opening up an entirely new dimension of flamenco storytelling that demonstrates the tremendous multidisciplinary potential of contemporary flamenco dance in contrast to stereotypical perceptions.

-Through her works, Rosario has created a platform where flamenco and a new generation of flamenco artists can flourish in Vancouver, creating an eastward bridge that connects the wide national flamenco community.
+Through her work she has created a platform where Flamenco and a new generation of flamenco artists flourish in Vancouver and have created a east bound bridge that connects the wide national flamenco community.

 Her award wining work “Mis Hermanas” toured internationally in Mexico in 2010 and in British Columbia and the Yukon in 2013 as part of Made In BC touring initiatives for contemporary dance.
 Her work “La Monarca” will be touring British Columbia in the spring of 2018.

 A storyteller, she is a visceral and emotive performer, leaving a lasting impression on her audiences.